 Leaves and Flowers

 The leaves typically form low, compact rosettes that emerge from the base of the plant, creating a dense and attractive ground cover.
 They come in many different shapes, from lanceolate to spatulate, and their edges may be smooth or slightly toothed, contributing to the plant’s unique and dynamic appearance.
 Gaillardia leaves are typically shades of deep green, grayish-green, and sometimes even silvery hues.
 The leaves surfaces may be adorned with fine hairs, lending a soft and textured feel upon touch.
-This foliage is vital for drought resistance, as its structure minimizes water loss through evaporation.

 The flowers are daisy-like, with a prominent central disk surrounded by ray-like petals that exude an air of cheerful exuberance.
 These petals exhibit an enchanting blend of hues, often featuring warm oranges, fiery reds, and vibrant yellows that seem to catch the sun’s essence.
 A remarkable feature of Gaillardia flowers is their bicolor or tricolor composition.
 The central disk ranges from shades of deep maroon to rich brown, while the surrounding petals boast red, orange, or yellow variations.
-The long bloom period of Gaillardia ensures a prolonged spectacle in the garden, as new flowers continuously emerge while older ones gracefully fade.

 - ‘Arizona Series’: This cultivar has bright red, bright yellow and bi-color flowers.
 There is even and apricot colored flower.
 The plants have a compact growth habit, making it ideal for container gardens.